Nthompson096/crow/README.md

 Mind the ASCII; it's using the cli as the backend but it will work with most of the functions to be more GUI friendly (or attempt to be).
+The Hudson email search is independent from blackbird and is it's own function inside the python script.

 ## More
 For more details about the project, visit the <a href="https://p1ngul1n0.gitbook.io/blackbird/">Docs</a>